 - To our newsletter where we share highlights from recent episodes, trends in AI / machine learning / data engineering, and a collection of recommendations.

-The host and organizer is Ben Lorica, Program Chair of the Spark+AI Summit and Co-Chair of the Ray Summit.
-Ben is the former Chief Data Scientist at O’Reilly Media, and the former Program Chair of: the Strata Data Conference, the O’Reilly Artificial Intelligence Conference, and TensorFlow World.
-Ben is also an advisor to a few exciting startups and organizations: Databricks, Anyscale, Anodot, Alluxio, Matroid, Pathmind, Determined AI, Faculty (formerly ASI Data Science), Graphistry, BNH, Yakit, and The Center for Data Intensive Science + Open Commons Consortium (University of Chicago).
+The host and organizer is Ben Lorica helps organize the Ray Summit and the Data+AI Summit, and is co-chair of the NLP Summit.
+Ben is the former Chief Data Scientist at O’Reilly Media, and the former Program Chair of: the Strata Data Conference, Spark+AI Summit, the O’Reilly Artificial Intelligence Conference, and TensorFlow World.
+Ben is also an advisor to a few exciting startups and organizations: Databricks, Anyscale, Anodot, Matroid, Pathmind, Determined AI, Metaphor Data, Faculty, Alluxio, Graphistry, BNH, Yakit, and The Center for Data Intensive Science + Open Commons Consortium (University of Chicago).

 Mikio Braun spent nearly a decade in machine learning research before working as an engineering lead and principal data scientist in industry, helping teams build recommendation and search products.
 More recently he has worked on the technologies, culture, and organizational setup that best enable data science teams across a company to deliver machine learning based solutions and products.
 He regularly speaks at conferences across Europe and the US.